veskem/femocs/README.md

 2. the electric current distribution inside metal due to emission currents on the surface;
 3. the temperature distribution inside metal due to electric currents and the Nottingham effect.

-Finite element analysis is done to solve the corresponding differential equations.
+Finite element analysis is performed to solve the corresponding differential equations.
 In this regard, the library deal.II (https://www.dealii.org/) is used.

 ## Instructions